amabdulr/CNWG/9-Plain_Language_Rules_ver_2_0.md

    **Plain Language Rules (Chapter 9)**
    - **Section 1**: Find one or more errors in the content using the rules of the section titled **User-Focused Writing**.
 Present the output in the Output Format.
    - **Section 2**: Find one or more errors in the content using the rules of the section titled **GUI Formatting and Verb Usage**.
 Present the output in the Output Format.
-   - **Section 3**: Find one or more errors in the content using the rules of the section titled **Voice and Tense**.
+   - **Section 3**: Find one or more errors in the content using the rules of the section titled **GUI Formatting and Verb Usage**.
 Present the output in the Output Format.
-   - **Section 4**: Find one or more errors in the content using the rules of the section titled **Lists and Tables** Rules.
+   - **Section 4**: Find one or more errors in the content using the rules of the section titled **Voice and Tense**.
-   - **Section 5**: Find one or more errors in the content using the rules of the section titled **Short Sections and Sentences Rules** Rules.
 Present the output in the Output Format.
+   - **Section 5**: Find one or more errors in the content using the rules of the section titled **Lists and Tables** Rules.
-   - **Section 6**: Find one or more errors in the content using the rules of the section titled **Excess Words Avoidance Rules**.
+   - **Section 6**: Find one or more errors in the content using the rules of the section titled **Short Sections and Sentences Rules** Rules.
 Present the output in the Output Format.
-   - **Section 7**: Find one or more errors in the content using the rules of the section titled **Accessibility Features Rules**.
+   - **Section 7**: Find one or more errors in the content using the rules of the section titled **Excess Words Avoidance Rules**.
 Present the output in the Output Format.
-   - **Section 8**: Find one or more errors in the content using the rules of the section titled **Bias-Free Documentation**.
+   - **Section 8**: Find one or more errors in the content using the rules of the section titled **Accessibility Features Rules**.
 Present the output in the Output Format.
-   - **Section 9**: Find one or more errors in the content using the rules of the section titled **Foreign Words**.
+   - **Section 9**: Find one or more errors in the content using the rules of the section titled **Bias-Free Documentation**.
 Present the output in the Output Format.
-   - **Section 10**: Find one or more errors in the content using the rules of the section titled **Human Characteristics Attributed to Technology Rules**.
+   - **Section 10**: Find one or more errors in the content using the rules of the section titled **Foreign Words**.
 Present the output in the Output Format.
-   - **Section 11**: Find one or more errors in the content using the rules of the section titled rules for **URL References**.
+   - **Section 11**: Find one or more errors in the content using the rules of the section titled **Human Characteristics Attributed to Technology Rules**.
 Present the output in the Output Format.
-   - **Section 12**: Find one or more errors in the content using the rules of the section titled rules for **Website References Rules**.
+   - **Section 12**: Find one or more errors in the content using the rules of the section titled rules for **URL References**.
 Present the output in the Output Format.
-   - **Section 13**: Find one or more errors in the content using the rules of the section titled rules for **Ambiguous Modifiers Rules**.
+   - **Section 13**: Find one or more errors in the content using the rules of the section titled rules for **Website References Rules**.
 Present the output in the Output Format.
-   - **Section 14**: Find one or more errors in the content using the rules of the section titled rules for **Multiple Meanings Rules**.
+   - **Section 14**: Find one or more errors in the content using the rules of the section titled rules for **Ambiguous Modifiers Rules**.
 Present the output in the Output Format.
-   - **Section 15**: Find one or more errors in the content using the rules of the section titled rules for **Ambiguous Conjunctions Rules**.
+   - **Section 15**: Find one or more errors in the content using the rules of the section titled rules for **Multiple Meanings Rules**.
 Present the output in the Output Format.
-   - **Section 16**: Find one or more errors in the content using the rules of the section titled rules for **Invisible Plural Rules**.
+   - **Section 16**: Find one or more errors in the content using the rules of the section titled rules for **Ambiguous Conjunctions Rules**.
 Present the output in the Output Format.
-   - **Section 17**: Find one or more errors in the content using the rules of the section titled rules for **Dangling Modifiers Rule**.
+   - **Section 17**: Find one or more errors in the content using the rules of the section titled rules for **Invisible Plural Rules**.
 Present the output in the Output Format.
-   - **Section 18**: Find one or more errors in the content using the rules of the section titled rules for **Omitting the Relative Pronoun "That”**.
+   - **Section 18**: Find one or more errors in the content using the rules of the section titled rules for **Dangling Modifiers Rule**.
 Present the output in the Output Format.
-   - **Section 19**: Find one or more errors in the content using the rules of the section titled rules for **Telegraphic Writing Style Rules**.
+   - **Section 19**: Find one or more errors in the content using the rules of the section titled rules for **Omitting the Relative Pronoun "That”**.
 Present the output in the Output Format.
-   - **Section 20**: Find one or more errors in the content using the rules of the section titled rules for **Units of Measure and Time Notation Rules**.
+   - **Section 20**: Find one or more errors in the content using the rules of the section titled rules for **Telegraphic Writing Style Rules**.
 Present the output in the Output Format.
+   - **Section 21**: Find one or more errors in the content using the rules of the section titled rules for **Units of Measure and Time Notation Rules**.
+Present the output in the Output Format.
-   - **Section 21**: Find any spelling mistakes.
+   - **Section 22**: Find any spelling mistakes.
 Use American English.

 # Plain Language Rules (Chapter 9):